Shauna Cooper

 Shauna Michelle Cooper is an American psychologist at the University of North Carolina at Chapel Hill.
 Her research considers how race, culture and context influence the development of African-American young people.
+She is co-Editor in Chief of Child Development, the flagship journal of the Society for Research in Child Development (SRCD).

 Early life and education

 Cooper studied psychology at the University of North Carolina at Chapel Hill.
 Her honors essay considered what influences academic disidentification (i.e. the rejection of academic identity).
-She moved to the University of Michigan for her graduate studies, where she focussed on developmental psychology.
+She moved to the University of Michigan for her graduate studies, where she focussed on developmental psychology and completed her PhD in Psychology in 2005.
+Her dissertation on racial socialization and perceptions of school discrimination was mentored by Stephanie J. Rowley.

 In 2005 Cooper was appointed an Eunice Kennedy Shriver National Institute of Child Health and Human Development Fellow at the University of North Carolina at Chapel Hill.

 Research and career

 In 2007 Cooper joined the University of South Carolina as an assistant professor in psychology.
 She was awarded an National Science Foundation CAREER Award to investigate how the engagement of African-American fathers impacted the social adjustment and academic attainment of early adolescents.

 She moved to the University of North Carolina at Chapel Hill as an associate professor in 2017.
 Her research considers family socialisation, race-related experiences and developmental transitions.
 At UNC-Chapel Hill, Cooper leads the STAR (Strengths, Assets & Resilience) Laboratory.
 The STAR lab consider the roles of African-American mothers and fathers in the lives of young people.
 Alongside studying the dynamics of African-American families, Cooper has investigated the relationship between race-relations and family finance.

 During the COVID-19 pandemic, Cooper expressed concern about how the stress of the pandemic was impacting young people's mental health.